Te Puni Kōkiri

 Te Puni Kōkiri (TPK, also called in English the Ministry of Māori Development) is the principal policy advisor of the Government of New Zealand on Māori wellbeing and development.
 Te Puni Kōkiri was established under the Māori Development Act 1991 with responsibilities to promote Māori achievement in education, training and employment, health, and economic development; and monitor the provision of government services to Māori.
 The Māori name means "a group moving forward together".

 History

-Protectorate Department (1840-1846)
+Protectorate Department (1840–1846)

-Te Puni Kōkiri, or the Ministry of Māori Development, traces its origins to the missionary-influenced Protectorate Department, which existed between 1840 and 1846.
-The Department was headed by the missionary and civil servant George Clarke, who held the position of Chief Protector.
+Te Puni Kōkiri traces its origins to the missionary-influenced Protectorate Department, which existed between 1840 and 1846.
+The department was headed by the missionary and civil servant George Clarke, who held the position of Chief Protector.
 Its goal was to protect the rights of the Māori people in accordance with the Treaty of Waitangi.
 The Protectorate was also tasked with advising the Governor on matters relating to Māori and acting as an interpreter for the courts, colonial officials, and the military.
 Clarke's determination to protect those rights led Governor George Grey to abolish the Protectorate Department in 1846.
 Grey was opposed to the legal recognition of Māori customs and Māori participation in the judicial system.